-The Nutrition & Foodservice Professional (NFP) Training Program Certificate prepares food service workers and/or supervisors for management in health care facilities and various other food service establishments.

-The Nutrition & Foodservice Professional Training Program Certificate has been approved by the Association of Nutrition and Foodservice Professionals (ANFP) located at 406 Surrey Woods Drive, S. Charles, IL 60174; 800-323-1908; anfponline.org.
-Upon successful completion, graduates are eligible to take the National Certification exam for the Certified Dietary Manager and the Certified Food Protection Professional credentials (CDM, CFPP).
+The Nutrition and Foodservice Professional Training Program Certificate prepares food service workers and/or supervisors for management roles in health care facilities and various other food service establishments.
+This training program has been approved by the Association of Nutrition and Foodservice Professionals (ANFP).
+Upon successful completion, graduates are eligible to take the National Certification Exam for the Certified Dietary Manager and the Certified Food Protection Professional credentials (CDM, CFPP).